Kazanz/encrypted_storage/README.md

 Encrypted Storage helps with saving and loading encrypted data in various storage backends.
 It is implemented in a way to be able to add new backends easily by inheritance.

 ## How it works
-It does AES symetric encyrption of a file, then asymetric RSA encryption on the key from the intial symetric encryption.
+It does AES symetric encryption of a file, then asymetric RSA encryption on the key from the intial symetric encryption.
 These files are then saved in one of the various storage backends.

 ## Currently implemented backends
 - OpenStack Swift